electricimp/Rocky/README.md

 <div id="rocky_onexception"><h3>onException(*callback*)</h3></div>

 The *onException()* method allows you to configure the global response handler for requests that encounter runtime errors.
 The callback method takes two parameters: a [Rocky.Context](#context) object and the exception.
-The callback method will be excuted for all requests that encounter runtime errors and do not have a route-level [onException](route_onexception) handler.
+The callback method will be executed for all requests that encounter runtime errors and do not have a route-level [onException](route_onexception) handler.
 This method should (but is not required to) send a response code of 500.

 ```squirrel
 app.onException(function(context, ex) {